-With only 23 more days of school my mind has quickly shifted from this year to planning for the upcoming year.
-As I have been thinking about next school year, I’ve spent a lot of time defining my specific intention as a health and physical education teacher.
-As a result, I’ve come to the decision that a major element of my classroom experience will focus on character education.
+With only 23 more days of school, my mind has quickly shifted from this year to plan for the upcoming year.
+As I have been thinking about the next school year, I've spent a lot of time defining my specific intention as a health and physical education teacher.
+As a result, I've come to the decision that a major element of my classroom experience will focus on character education.
 Character education is a simple, yet profound concept.
-Basically, it is the deliberate effort to develop virtues that are good for the individual and good for society (Scholastic.com).
+Basically, it is a deliberate effort to develop virtues that are good for the individual and good for society (Scholastic.com).

 It is an undeniable truth that as teachers we play a crucial role in the development of a child's character.
 Yet, even though we have an integral role, we are not always mindful of this role.
 From my personal reflection, I don't believe I am maximizing my full potential of influence, thus profoundly limiting my students.
 As I have come to this understanding, I also have come to believe that there are simple, yet powerful, ways to enhance character development in my classroom.
 So today I am going to share my proposal for how a middle school (or elementary) can intentionally focus on character education.
 I have developed this program as an initiative headed by the PE department but this could also be led by the school counselor, advisory planning team, or used in an individual classroom (although I think it would be most powerful as a school-wide campaign).

 Okay, let's get started...

 What supplies to do you need?
 The only thing you need for this program is Blair Turner's Character Calendar, which can be bought from TpT.
 I happened to stumbled upon it during the TPT Teacher Appreciate Sale.
 As soon as I saw it, I knew it would serve as the framework for our character education program.
 The best part, it's only $10!